olelap/parse-html/README.md

 # parse-html
 How to parse a HTML page in Python?
-One example.
+A couple of examples.